con2/konsti/client/src/markdown/KonstiInstructionsEn.md

 Unlike tabletop rgps, larp sign-ups do not use a lottery and only contain one phase.

 There are some larps where sign-up does not happen in Konsti.
-You can sign up to these games at the larp/RPG desk, because the players may have to, for example, select a character during sign-up.
+You can sign up to these games at the Larp & RPG Desk, because the players may have to, for example, select a character during sign-up.

 ### Sign-up period start times for larps